microsoft/playwright-dotnet/docfx_project/examples/Playwright.Logger.md

 It uses two categories:
  * All the communication between the library and the driver is under the `PlaywrightSharp.Transport.Connection` category.
  * The debug information coming from the driver, when `debug: "pw:api"` is set, is under the `PlaywrightSharp.Playwright` category.
+The `debug` argument is a shortcut to the `DEBUG` environment variable Playwright uses to setup its logging tool.

 You create an `ILoggerFactory` in the same way you would build a logger in ASP.NET.
 You can also use extension methods, like [AddDebug](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.debugloggerfactoryextensions.adddebug?view=dotnet-plat-ext-3.1&WT.mc_id=DT-MVP-5003814) to send the log in the output window, or [AddConsole](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.consoleloggerextensions.addconsole?view=dotnet-plat-ext-3.1&WT.mc_id=DT-MVP-5003814) to send it to the console.